oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-the-new-c-7-language-features-to-slash-the-amount-of-boilerplate-code-you-write/rule.md

 ---

-Up until this point, .NET developers had to write a lot of boilerplate code in order to properly format strings or check for null.
+​Up until this point, .NET developers had to write a lot of boilerplate code in order to properly format strings or check for null.
 This boilerplate code required a lot of work to ensure code readability and maintainability.

 The new C# 6 that comes with Visual Studio 2015 is a game changer that empowers devs to do more with less.

-These 3 features will slash the amount of boilerplate code you have to write and improve code quality:
+These 3 features will slash the amount of boilerplate code you have to write and improve code quality:​​

 1. nameof expressions - allows us to get the name of the type of object    Now when we throw an exception, we can use the name of expressions feature to create robust code, which is more resistant to common mistakes when refactoring.
 This is achieved by reducing the amount of hard coding.